National Flood Insurance Program and Community Rating System

 Community Rating System

 The Community Rating System (CRS) is a voluntary incentive program that encourages communities to implement floodplain management practices that exceed the minimum requirements of NFIP.
 The incentive to participate in CRS is lower flood insurance premiums on the buildings in the community.
 CRS has 10 classes or levels.
-Class 1, being the highest, provides an insurance premium reduction of 45 percent.
+Class 1, being the highest, provides an insurance premium reduction of 45%.
 Class 10 is the lowest class, and that is for nonparticipatory communities.
 CRS classes are based on completion of 19 creditable activities organized into 4 categories: public information, mapping and regulations, flood damage reduction, and warning and response.

 kkkkkkjjjj